Flying with chronic low back pain? There are steps you can take both before and during your flight to better manage your back pain.

 Weeks before your trip, call the airline to inform them you have a medical condition.
 With advance notice, they should be able to :

-- Have airline personnel carry your luggage for you and/or lift it into the overhead bin for you
+- Have airline personnel carry your luggage and/or lift it into the overhead bin for you.

-- Give you tips for traveling (getting through security) with your transcutaneous electrical nerve stimulation (TENS) unit
+- Give you tips for traveling (and getting through security) with your transcutaneous electrical nerve stimulation (TENS) unit.

 - Allow non-medical assistants to accompany you through security and boarding.

 When you book your flight, think about the type of schedule that will be the least stressful.